jelmersnoeck/experiment/README.md

 This is done so to avoid any accidental behavioural changes in any of the control or test code.

+The `Run()` method also returns an `Observations` type.
+This is a set of observations which includes the control observation.
+This can be accessed by calling the `Control()` method on the `Observations`.
+It also contains the observations for all the other test cases if run.

-The run method also returns an observation, which contains the return value and error from the control method.
-If something went wrong trying to run the experiment, this will also return the error it encountered.
-The control code is always executed as is in comparison to the test code.
-If an error happens within the test code which causes an exception, this will be swallowed and added to the observation.
+If an error happens trying to run the experiment, this will be returned.
+If an error happens when running a test, this will be available on the `Observation` by accessing the `Error()` method.

 ## Limitations